DIsmantling walls, building bridges

 29 june-23 july 2021

-Affirming the role of the university as an institution that can promote social inclusion, BRIDGES seeks to strengthen the relationship of universities to civil society.
-Specifically, by forging a strategic partnership between HEI and CSO for the transfer of innovative strategies and curricular development based on the latter’s generally undervalued, yet invaluable experience.
-Specifically, BRIDGES draws on Participatory Action Research (PAR) methodologies to develop a range of materials geared at making HEI inclusive of socially marginalised groups, in particular EU citizens and residents with migration backgrounds, who encounter barriers due to intersecting discriminations based on ‘race’, ethnicity, language, religion, citizenship status, gender identity and expression, sexuality, class, age, and disability.
+BRIDGES draws on Participatory Action Research (PAR) methodologies to develop a range of open access curricular materials and pedagogical tools geared at making universities more inclusive of socially marginalised groups, whilst challenging the colonial, heteropatriarchal, racist, and authoritarian structures of higher education, research, and academic knowledge production.
+In particular people who encounter barriers due to intersecting discriminations based on “race,” ethnicity, language, religion, citizenship status, gender identity and expression, sexuality, class, age, and disability.
 BRIDGES uses the PAR methodology of Narrative Productions (NP), which consists in a horizontal co-production of knowledge that seeks to eliminate hierarchies between ‘researchers’ and ‘researched’ by validating the theoretical importance of situated, experiential, and marginalised knowledges.

-- BRIDGES Toolkit on innovative strategies for dismantling structures of exclusion and transforming HE curricula from a decolonial feminist perspective.
-Read the Greek-language toolkit below, download it here, or access the English-language toolkit on the Virtual Lab.
+- BRIDGES Toolkit with strategies for dismantling structures of exclusion and transforming university curricula from a decolonial feminist perspective.

 - Universitat Autònoma de Barcelona (Spain)